-- The pain-relieving medicine in ACTIQ is very strong and could be life-threatening if taken accidentally by a child.
-Keep this medicine out of the sight and reach of children. - Do not use this medicine after the expiry date which is stated on the carton and package label after EXP.
-The expiry date refers to the last day of that month. - Do not store above 30°C. - Store in protective blister until ready to use. - Do not use this medicine if you notice that the blister package has been damaged or opened before you are ready to use it. - Do not throw away any medicines via wastewater or household waste.
-Ask your pharmacist how to throw away medicines you no longer use.
-These measures will help protect the environment.
+The pain-relieving medicine in ACTIQ is very strong and could be life-threatening if taken accidentally by a child.
+ACTIQ must be kept out of the sight and reach of children.

+- Do not use ACTIQ after the expiry date shown on the package label and the carton.
+The expiry date refers to the last day of that month. - Do not store above 30 °C. - Always keep ACTIQ in its blister package until you are ready to use it.
+Do not use if the blister package has been damaged or opened before you are ready to use it. - If you are no longer using ACTIQ, or if you have unused ACTIQ units in your home, return all unused packs to your doctor or pharmacist.